bullfrog in water

 Wild pigs are not considered game species in Kentucky.
 They are an exotic, invasive species that pose serious threats to wildlife, wildlife habitat, natural areas, agriculture and Kentucky hunting traditions.
 Hunting fails as an eradication tool for wild pigs due to their high reproductive rate and intelligence.
 Disturbances associated with human activity, especially hunting pressure, cause wild pigs to leave the area and become nocturnal, limiting other more effective eradication methods.

-In an effort to stop the spread of wild pigs, the Kentucky Department of Fish and Wildlife Resources discourages wild pig hunting and asks the public to report sightings and damage.
-The department, in partnership with USDA Wildlife Services, offers free professional trapping services to anyone experiencing damage from wild pigs.
+Landowners can still remove wild pigs that cause damage to their private property.
+However, the Department encourages anyone experiencing damage from wild pigs to report wild pig sightings or damage.
+In partnership with USDA Wildlife Services, the department offers free professional trapping services to anyone experiencing damage from wild pigs.
 Trapping wild pigs is the most efficient method of eradication.

 You can help by reporting wild pig sightings, damage or the illegal possession, sale or release of wild pigs to the department by calling 1-800-858-1549 or visiting www.fw.ky.gov/wildpigs.